open-telemetry/opentelemetry-php/docs/symfony-integration.md

 Now it is time to utilize our OpenTelemetry PHP Library to export traces to both Zipkin and Jaeger.

-## Step 5 - Instrument Laravel Application
+## Step 5 - Instrument Symfony Application

 The entry point for all Symfony applications is the `index.php` file located in the `public` folder.
 Let's navigate to `public\index.php` to see what is happening.
 It is worthy of note that resources(namespaces, classes, variables) created within the `index.php` file are available within the entire application, by default the index file imports all auto loaded classes within the vendor folder.
 It also imports contents of the `.env` file.
 The other parts of the `index.php` file enable debugging as well as support request and response resolution using the application kernel.